Blog

 Domestication of horses began approximately 6000 years ago.
 They have had an incalculable effect on human culture ever since.

-Unfortunately, Silver is often perceived as a commodity, rather than a living entity.
-Horses, in reality, are very sensitive and intelligent creatures that can forge profound emotional connections with those who love them and care for them.
+When discussing horse care, it’s vital to recognize horses not just as assets but as sentient beings capable of deep emotional bonds.
+Horses are very sensitive and intelligent creatures that can forge profound emotional connections with those who love them and care for them.
 We think all horses need a nice pasture, some friends, plenty of attention and care, and a clean, cozy stall.
 Unfortunately, many do not have even that basic level of good care.

 What is Driving the Need for So Many Horse Sanctuaries?